-The Snell Memorial Foundation is a not-for profit organization incorporated under the laws of The State of California 1957.
+The Snell Memorial Foundation is a not-for profit organization incorporated in 1957 under the laws of The State of California.
 It exists solely for the purpose of engaging in scientific and educational activities promoting the safety, well-being and comfort of persons engaged in any type of travel or vehicular transportation.

 Today, the Snell Memorial Foundation tests various kinds of helmets and certifies them for use in prescribed activities.
-It currently publishes standards for automotive racing helmets, Karting helmets, motorcycle helmets, bicycle helmets, non-motorized or multi-sport helmets, harness racing and equestrian sports helmets and skiing and snowboarding helmets.
+It currently publishes standards for protective headgear for use in automotive racing, Karting, motorcycling and other motorsports, bicycling, nonmotorized sports, harness racing and equestrian sports, competition skiing and skiing, and snowboarding.
 The Foundation is interested in just about every kind of headgear worn to protect against crash impact injury.

 Helmet manufacturers submit their products for certification.
 If their helmets pass the demanding series of performance tests, and therefore meet the referenced standard, the manufacturers are invited to enter a contract with The Snell Memorial Foundation which entitles them to use the Snell Memorial Foundation name and logo in their packaging and advertising, and to purchase certification decals from The Foundation for use in their certified products.
 However, this contract also requires the certified manufacturers to maintain their high standards for all of their certified production and to participate in the random sample test program.
-In this program, the Foundation acquires and tests helmets to certify the continuing quality of the products.
-The Foundation takes pains to see that these random sample helmets are drawn from the same supply as those sold in stores; thus the Foundation is able to monitor the quality of the helmets sold directly to the consumer.
+In this program, the Foundation takes pains to see that these random sample helmets are drawn from the same supply as those sold in stores; thus the Foundation is able to monitor the quality of the helmets sold directly to the consumer.